RightToPrivacy/rak_common_for_gateway/README.md

 3.)
 Now issue: sudo armbian-config -> System -> Hardware and enable 'i2c0', 'spi-spidev', 'uart2' (Concentrator/GPS/Temp sensor)

 4.)
 Then go 'back' to edit BootEnv (or edit file /boot/armbianEnv.txt).
 Add this line in it (make sure it exists): param_spidev_spi_bus=0
+    Additionall ensure it now has 'overlays=i2c0 spi-spidev uart2' (without quotes) on a single line (in BootEnv or /boot/armbianEnv.txt.
+Both = same location)

 5.)
 Reboot for changes to take effect.